-You were served a 483—now what?
+Your company received a Form 483.
+Now what?
 Anyone who’s ever dealt with a 483 knows it’s no fun.
-Gain insight into ways you can take the pain out of dealing with 483s.
+Gain insight into how you can take the pain out of dealing with 483s.

 Form 483: What is it?

 Form 483 is a summary of findings — a list of “objectionable conditions” or “practices” found in a processing facility during an FDA inspection.

 Is it a big deal?
 The short answer is yes.
 After receiving a 483, companies can typically expect an Establishment Inspection Report (EIR) to follow.
 It provides more details about the inspector’s findings during the audit and is generally issued within 30 days of the inspection.

 NAI-No Action Required